Holographic shear correlators at low temperatures, and quantum $\eta/s$

 This can be done by regulating the zero modes by a small temperature, and the resulting~$(n+2)$-dimensional Einstein-matter action of these nearly-zero modes turns out to be precisely the Schwarzian action~\cite{Iliesiu:2020qvm,Iliesiu:2022onk}, with inverse coupling denoted by~$T/E_\text{gap}$.
 Here~$E_\text{gap}$ is a new energy scale that arises in the quantum theory, at which the modes which would become gapless at extremality become strongly coupled.
 It typically scales as an inverse power of the entropy of the black hole and, therefore, is extremely small for a large black hole.

-For the four-dimensional black brane wrapped on a 2-torus that we discuss below, $E_\text{gap}$ scales as~$(\mu V_2)^{-1}$, where~$\mu$ is the chemical potential of the theory and~$V_2$ is the volume of the torus.
+For the four-dimensional black brane wrapped on a 2-torus that we discuss in this paper, $E_\text{gap}$ scales as~$(\mu V_2)^{-1}$, where~$\mu$ is the chemical potential of the theory and~$V_2$ is the volume of the torus, cf.~\eqref{eq:defEgap}.
 The quantum effects of the Schwarzian, substantially change the thermodynamics at~$T\ll E_\text{gap}$ and resolve some of the puzzles associated to near-extremal black holes.
 In particular, the regulated volume of the space of Schwarzian modes is proportional to~$T^\frac32$, and, the quantum corrected entropy correspondingly diminishes as $T\to 0$ in accord with the third law of thermodynamics and with the expectations of \cite{Preskill:1991tb}.\footnote{The Schwarzian results cannot be trusted at scales $T\sim \tO(e^{-S_0})$ or below, because of potential non-perturbative corrections e.g. due to other saddles that may appear at that scale.
-Here, and below, when we refer to~$T=0$, we mean an exponentially small temperature cutoff above which the Schwarzian results can be trusted to very good accuracy.} The result of the quantum corrections is to push the $e^{S_0}$ zero energy states to a continuum above $E=0$ and the number of states populating the low energy region is reduced with respect to the original number of zero energy states.\footnote{ In a dual quantum theory, like the SYK Model, such low energy spectrum is dense, but discrete.
+Here, and below, when we refer to~$T=0$, we mean an exponentially small temperature cutoff above which the Schwarzian results can be trusted to very good accuracy.} The result of the quantum corrections is to push the $e^{S_0}$ zero-energy states to a continuum above $E=0$ and the number of states populating the low-energy region is reduced with respect to the original number of zero-energy states.\footnote{ In a dual quantum theory, like the SYK Model, such low-energy spectrum is dense, but discrete.